geozeke/parser201/README.md

 	`dd/MMM/YYYY:HH:MM:SS –hhmm`

 	NOTE: `-hhmm` is the time offset from Greenwich Mean Time (GMT).
 Usually (but not always) `mm == 00`.
 Negative offsets (`-hhmm`) are west of Greenwich; positive offsets (`+hhmm`) are east of Greenwich.
 The date/time component has a guaranteed length of 28 characters (which includes the leading and training brackets).
-Every other component of a log entry is variable length.
+Every other component of a access log entry is variable length.
 <br><br>
 * **useragent** (type: *str*)